David Martin (footballer, born 1986): West Ham United

 On 3 June 2019, Martin signed a two-year contract with Premier League side West Ham United, to provide cover for first choice keepers Łukasz Fabiański and Roberto.
 Martin made his West Ham and Premier League debut on 30 November 2019 after Fabiański picked up an injury and Roberto was dropped due to poor form, keeping a clean sheet in a 1–0 away win against Chelsea; a performance which Martin later described as the best day of his life.
 At the end of the 2020–21 season, Martin signed a one-year contract extension, seeing him undertake a player-coach role for the 2021–22 season.
 In May 2022, West Ham announced that Martin would be leaving the club at the end of his contract in June 2022.

 Milton Keynes Dons (third spell)

 Martin signed again for former club Milton Keynes Dons on 23 September 2022, agreeing to a player-coach contract.
-He reunited with Dean Lewington, whom he played alongside for both Wimbledon and Milton Keynes Dons in 2004, and subsequential years for the latter club.
+He reunited with Dean Lewington, whom he played alongside for both Wimbledon and Milton Keynes Dons in 2004, and subsequent years for the latter club.

+Following the conclusion of the 2022–23 season, Martin was one of nine players released by Milton Keynes Dons following their relegation to EFL League Two.

+Southend United

+Martin joined Southend United on non-contract terms at the start of the 2023–24 season in a goalkeeping coach role.
+On 19 September 2023, he was registered as a player to provide cover for the injured goalkeeper Collin Andeng-Ndi.
+He made his first appearance for the club in a 2–0 victory over Maidenhead United the same day.

+Ipswich Town

+Having played nine games for Southend, in July 2024 Martin joined newly promoted Premier League team Ipswich Town in a player-coach capacity.